 What is Ochazuke?

 Ochazuke (お茶漬け) is a simple dish made by pouring hot tea over cooked rice and adding a variety of toppings.
-It's a quick and easy dish to make and a common way to use up left over ingredients.
+It’s a quick and easy dish to make and a common way to use up leftover ingredients.

 While ochazuke is most commonly made with Japanese green tea, in recent years, it is not uncommon to see ochazuke made with things like oolong tea, soup, and dashi (Japanese soup stock) too.
 This shows that despite the name, "ochazuke" doesn't necessarily have to be made with "ocha" (green tea) at all.